robocomp/robocomp-shadow/components/g2o/README.md

-# Installation instructions
-- sudo apt-get install libsuitesparse-dev
-- Follow instructions in "Installation from source" section in https://github.com/miquelmassot/g2opy/tree/master

-# g2o_agent
+# g2o_component
 Intro to component here

 ## Configuration parameters
-As any other component, *g2o_agent* needs a configuration file to start.
+As any other component, *g2o_component* needs a configuration file to start.
 In
 ```
 etc/config
 ```